berkeley-scf/tutorial-using-bash/using-commands.md

 shell is the primary way to work with Unix, there are a large number of useful commands and tools to view and manipulate files.

--   cat -- concatenate files and print on the standard output
+-   cat -- concatenate files and print to standard output
 -   cp -- copy files and directories
 -   cut --_remove sections from each line of files
--   diff-- find differences between two files
+-   diff -- find differences between two files
 -   grep -- print lines matching a pattern
 -   head -- output the first part of files
 -   find --  search for files in a directory hierarchy